agrmet/1DT116_inclass/IRL2/README.md

 divisible by `f`.
 If divisible, `n` is not a prime number.
 If not divisible by any value of `f`, then `n` is a prime number.

+Hint: You can use the math library's `sqrt()` function.
+You can read more about it using `man sqrt`.

 * First write your code in a serial manner. (isPrime.c)
 * Then add the OpenMP directives to parallelize the code.
   * Again, try to use the `default(none)` directive and specify the `private`